-The D3S radiation detector was on the officers’ equipment harnesses as they sat behind the steering wheel of the patrol car.
+The D3S Radiation Detector was on the officers’ equipment harnesses as they sat behind the steering wheel of the patrol car.
 With the patrol car was parked 55 metres (180 feet) away from any traffic.

-The police officers quickly turned on their flashing lights and siren, entered the line of traffic and used the D3S to track and identify the vehicle.
-Once the vehicle was pulled over the officers found out the driver had a licence to carry the isotopes and sent him on his way.
+Quickly springing into action, the police officer turned on their flashing lights and siren, entered the line of traffic and used the D3S to track and identify the vehicle in question.
+Once the vehicle was pulled over the officers found out the driver had a licence to carry the Isotopes and sent him on his way.